lyngon/redgrease/README.md

 If you don't want to have the redgrease package in your Redis Gears Python Runtime Environment, you can  simply load it conditionally as follows:
 ```
 try:
-    from redgrease.runtime import *
+    from redgrease.runtime import GearsBuilder, execute
 except ModuleNotFoundError:
     pass
 ```
-Then you will have access to all the autocompletion etc during development, but not have to install redgrease in the Redis Gears Python Runtime Environment.
+Then you will have access to all the auto completion and type hins etc during development, but not have to install redgrease in the Redis Gears Python Runtime Environment.